The Formative Years: How ITL Inspired Cavalier’s Competitive Way

 In 1960, industry trade magazine Canadian Plastics reported that ITL provided the tooling for the first major use of HDPE in an automotive application supplied to the Ford Motor Company.
 This project involved the development of front seat side shields made of polyethylene for the auto manufacturer’s North American ‘60s model vehicles.

-The ITL Innovations
+The International Tools Limited, Innovations

 That wasn’t the only pioneering development that ITL contributed to the world: aside from building master models for television, taillight lens and chrome grills for the auto industry, they also supplied tooling for numerous plastic parts for autos as by 1970, plastic had begun to replace die cast and stamped steel on many auto parts due to its lighter weight, lower price point and lower tooling cost.